canjs/canjs/guides/setup.md

 - - -

-To begin, we'll make sure we have everything we need to make our application.
+To begin, we’ll make sure we have everything we need to make our application.
 The first thing to do is get CanJS.
 The easiest way to get CanJS is to use the the custom download page, which allows you to download the specific parts of CanJS you need for your application.